Robin Kodner, PhD

 BS, University of Wisconsin – Madison 2000

 Robin Kodner has been an assistant professor of Biology at Western Washington University since 2012.
 She earned her PhD at Harvard University studying with Dr. Andrew Knoll in the Department of Organismal and Evolutionary Biology, followed by a post-doctoral fellowship at the University of Washington Friday Harbor Labs and School of Oceanography working with Dr. Ginger Armbrust.
 Robin started her research career studying algal evolution over geologic time and moved to studying modern marine algal communities so that we could learn how they are responding to/impacting climate change.
 Her current research uses environmental genomic techniques to take snapshots of microbial community structure to explore biodiversity, phylogeography, and evolution.

 Her passion for being in the mountains has led Robin to expand her marine-based research into the mountains, applying the same environmental genomic techniques to study snow algae communities.
-She is using the snow microbiome as a model to understand how communities evolve in response to climate change.
+She is using the snow microbiome as a model to study how communities evolve in response to climate change.
 In addition to her work, Robin has been an outdoor educator for over 15 years in the mountains and on sailboats.
 She uses both the ocean and mountain environments as platforms for teaching basic sciences.

 BS, University of Puget Sound, 2012